-According to forecasts, the emerging global market for business services using drones is valued at over $127B.
-As more companies look to capitalize on these commercial opportunities, investment into the drone space continues to grow.
+The emerging global market for business services using drones is valued at over $127B, according to PwC.
+And as more corporations look to capitalize on these commercial opportunities, investment into the drone space has grown.

 A drone or a UAV (unmanned aerial vehicle) typically refers to a pilotless aircraft that operates through a combination of technologies, including computer vision, artificial intelligence, object avoidance tech, and others.
 But drones can also be ground or sea vehicles that operate autonomously.

-Below, check out the ways companies are harnessing drone technology for commercial purposes across industries.
+Below, we look at the ways that a wide range of companies are harnessing drone technology for commercial purposes across industries.

-While drones have been used by the military for over a decade (the Predator UAV is among the most well known), smaller, portable drones are now being used by ground forces on a regular basis.
+While military drones have been used for over a decade (the Predator UAV is among the most well known), smaller, portable drones are now being used by ground forces on a regular basis.

 In addition to the use of new aerial technologies, militaries continue to use unmanned ground vehicles, or UGVs, to lead tactical initiatives.
-Startup Clearpath Robotics manufactures both UAVs and UGVs and lists the US Department of Defense, the US Army, and the US Navy as clients.
+Startup Clearpath Robotics manufactures both UAVs and unmanned ground vehicles UGVs and lists the US Department of Defense, the US Army, and the US Navy as clients.

 2. Emergency Response

-Innovations in camera technology have had significant impacts on the growing use of drones.
+Innovations in camera technology have had a significant impact on the growing use of drones.
 UAVs outfitted with thermal imaging cameras have provided emergency response teams with an ideal solution for identifying victims who are difficult to spot with the naked eye.

 Startup companies and universities are also designing systems intended for search and rescue.
-Flyability, developer of a collision-tolerant UAV, has performed particularly well in confined areas with limited lines of sight — environments often encountered by emergency response teams.
+Flyability offers a collision-tolerant UAV designed to function in confined areas with limited lines of sight — environments often encountered by emergency response teams.